solidjs-community/solid-ag-grid/README.md

   <img width="100%" src="https://assets.solidjs.com/banner?background=tiles&project=solid-ag-grid" alt="solid-ag-grid">
 </p>

+> [!NOTE]
-Note: this proejct doesn't currbrtky hsve an active maintainer.
-If you have an interest in leading or pariticipatibg please join Solid Discord to inquire.
+> This project doesn't currently have an active maintainer and may be behind on recent AG-Grid updates.
+If you have an interest in leading or pariticipatibg please join [Solid Discord](https://discord.com/invite/solidjs) to inquire further.

 ## AG Grid Solid Component